 It is important to remember that even though pools are a great addition to our backyards they can also be dangerous.
 Pool safety is not only for people and it is important to realise that dogs (and other animals) can drown in pools.
 The following are some important tips on how to keep your dog safe when they are in or around a pool.
-Remember, dogs often don’t see the same dangers you do, so to them jumping in the pool is just fun and not potentially life threatening.
+Remember, dogs often don’t see the same dangers you do, so for them jumping in the pool is just fun and not potentially life threatening.

 Dogs are often left unsupervised for long periods of time which allows them to get up to mischief.
 If they decide that they feel like going for a swim or getting into the pool area they can often find a way either by digging, jumping over a fence or pushing through a fence.
 You need to ensure that the pool fence is safe and well maintained to try and prevent this from happening.
 Make sure there is nothing on or close to the fence that they could climb on and then jump over the fence.
 Some dogs might like to dig under a pool fence so they can squeeze their way into the pool area.
 Be sure to check around the edge of the pool fence daily to see if your dog has been busy digging.
 Also make sure you do not leave toys in or around the pool as pets may be able to see them and be attracted to them.